kennylavender/development-notes/README.md

-# development-notes
+# Development Notes

-Learning development notes mostly from Eric Elliots medium articles.
+Development from Eric Elliots medium articles and other sources.